m1212e/easy-rpc-docs/src/routes/2🛠️ Getting started/1Setup/+page.md

 </Code>

 The `api.erpc` file defines two endpoints, one on each role.
-If you are not familiar with easy-rpc syntax, see the **[syntax section](/easy-rpc-docs/4🖋%EF%B8%8F%20Syntax/)**.
 Ofcourse you can add more `.erpc` files or more endpoints to the `api.erpc` file to suit the needs of you app.

+> If you are not familiar with easy-rpc syntax, see the **[syntax section](/easy-rpc-docs/4🖋%EF%B8%8F%20Syntax/)**

 <Code filename="/webapp/sources/api.erpc">